Set up a hybrid high performance computing (HPC) cluster with Microsoft HPC Pack and on-demand Azure compute nodes

-A domain account with local Administrator permissions on the head node.
+Domain account - This account must be configured with local Administrator permissions on the head node to install HPC Pack.

 TCP connectivity on port 443 from the head node to Azure.

 You first install Microsoft HPC Pack on an on-premises computer running Windows Server that will be the head node of the cluster.

 Log on to the head node by using a domain account that has local Administrator permissions.